Gather Your Girlfriends for a Winter Recharge

 Just because it’s winter doesn’t mean it has to be bleak!
 Enjoy the colors and scents of the season with trips to local destination greenhouses.
 Poinsettias and azaleas fill the sunken garden at Saint Paul’s historic Como Conservatory, offering a tropical respite from winter weather.
 If you’re visiting before Christmas, inhale the scent of balsam and spruce, and marvel at waves of red, pink and ivory poinsettias at Gerten’s Greenhouse in Inver Grove Heights.
 If you visit on Wednesdays in November, enjoy “Girls’ Night Out,” featuring gifts, workshops, prizes and ideas for decorating.
-November 18 through December 17, head to Santa’s Workshop at Bachman’s on Lyndale where you’ll find free weekend plays starring Albert the Elf and Santa.
-This popular Minnesota florist also offers holiday decorating workshops at their locations throughout the Twin Cities.
+November 17 through December 16, head to Santa’s Workshop at Bachman’s on Lyndale where you’ll find free weekend plays starring Albert the Elf and Santa.
+This popular Minnesota florist also offers holiday decorating workshops at its locations throughout the Twin Cities.

 5. Embrace Your DIY Side

 Get the girls together, roll up your sleeves and learn something new!
 From crafting pastries and rustic bread at Cooks of Crocus Hill, to watercolor painting and sketching at Artistry in Bloomington, there’s truly something for everyone.
 Want even more hands-on how-tos?
 Try knitting at Steven Be or pottery at Northern Clay Center, both in Minneapolis.
 Looking to DIY with dinner included?
-Head over to Love That Olive or Nola Bistro & Lounge for cooking classes.
+Head over to Love That Olive or NOLA Bistro & Lounge for cooking classes.